 Did the SMSF earn income from a forestry managed investment scheme (FMIS)?

 No Leave X blank.
-Go to D1 and D.
+Go to D1 and D. Yes Read on.

 Write at X the SMSF's income from all FMISs.
 The amount at X should not be reduced by any loss or outgoing related to the income.